-The results for the year are set out on page 6.
+The results for the year are set out on page 7.

-No ordinary dividends were paid.
+Ordinary dividends were paid amounting to £670,000.
 The directors do not recommend payment of a final dividend.

 Financial risk management

 Liquidity Risk

 The company manages its cash and borrowing requirements in order to maximise interest income and minimise interest expense, whilst ensuring the company has sufficient liquid resources to meet the operating needs of the business.